We value your privacy

 Code of practice 2021 – New T value range

-Firstly, there is a terminology change, the previous ‘T-test’ is now called subsurface and ‘P-test’ is now known as surface.
+Firstly, there is a terminology update: what was previously referred to as the ‘T-test’ is now called ‘subsurface’, while the ‘P-test’ is now referred to as ‘surface’.

 The main changes are: